m-bock/purescript-vectors/README.md

 type V = Vec PosInt
 ```

-Even though there can also be something like `Vec String` most operations defined in here are constrainted to types that define numeric instances such as `Ring` or `Semiring`.
+Even though there can also be something like `Vec String` most operations defined in here are constrained to types that define numeric instances such as `Ring` or `Semiring`.

 There may be more specific types provided by other libraries.
 E.g. a `VecNumber` may provide operations which are `Number` specific.
 Moreover it could be implemented as JavaScript's `Float64Array` for better interoperablity with WebGL or similar.
 This is for instance how it's handled in Elm's [linear-algebra](https://github.com/elm-explorations/linear-algebra/blob/master/src/Elm/Kernel/MJS.js#L65) library.